Brass Seminars

 Schedule

-Please add these classes to your GTCYS time commitment.
-All classes will be from 7:00pm-8:15pm at Westminster Presbyterian Church, 1200 S Marquette Ave, Minneapolis.
+Please add these classes to your GTCYS time commitment and click on a date below to learn more about the topic!
+All classes will be 7:00pm-8:15pm at Westminster Presbyterian Church, 1200 S Marquette Ave, Minneapolis.
 Parking: Free parking is available in the church ramp accessible from Alice Rainville Place.
 Follow the signs to the rehearsal room upon arrival.
+Come enjoy an end of year concert for families and friends to celebrate everything learned in Brass Seminar!
+This event is closed to the public.

 Online Calendar